surifirstpin/Acubi_documentation/Version.5/Organise_Content_new.md

 ## Managing Access

 The Sharing status displays type of privacy setting enabled for a dashboard or report.
- -   **Public** Orange colour  with Map Icon indicates dashboard or report is saved under public section.
+ -   **Public** Orange colour  with Circle Icon indicates dashboard or report saved under public section.
  -   **Share** Orange colour with group icon indicates dashboard or reports is saved under shared section.
  -   **Private** Grey colour indicates dashboard or reports is saved under private section.